grame-cncm/faustdoc/src/tutorials/julia.md

 end
 ```

-Several initialiation methods like `init`, `initanceInit`, `instanceResetUserInterface` etc. are generated, here he one of them:
+Several initialiation methods like `init`, `initanceInit`, `instanceResetUserInterface` etc. are generated, here is one of them:

 ```julia
 function instanceResetUserInterface(dsp::mydsp)